Vehicle Fire Attorney

 “Through the results of the crash tests, Ford knew that the Pinto’s fuel tank and rear structure would expose consumers to serious injury or death in a 20 to 30 mile per hour collision.
 There was evidence that Ford could have corrected the hazardous design defects at minimal cost but decided to defer correction of the shortcomings by engaging in a cost-benefit analysis balancing human lives and limbs against corporate profits.
 Ford’s institutional mentality was shown to be one of callous indifference to public safety.
 There was substantial evidence that Ford’s conduct constituted ‘conscious disregard’ of the probability of injury to members of the consuming public.”
 (119 Cal.
 App.
 3d at 813)

 Nissan issued a recall in 2015 for more than 550,000 Rogue SUVs worldwide because snow or water entering the vehicle via drivers’ shoes could seep through the floor, then produce an electrical short that could cause a fire.

 Chrysler recalled more than 1.5 million Jeep Cherokee and Jeep Liberty SUVs in 2013 because their rear gas tanks were vulnerable and could puncture and catch on fire in a rear-end wreck, much like the Ford Pinto.
 At least 70 fatalities have been attributed to Jeep gas tank fires.

-Speak to a Vehicle Fire Lawyer today
+Lawsuit for a Vehicle Fire

 If a car fire burn injury was caused by a defective design in an SUV, car or automobile, then victims have a legal right to claim financial recovery from the manufacturer of such vehicles.